dfir-dd/incident-response-playbooks/Incident Response/EN/Ransomware/ransomware-playbook.md

 ## Preparation

 * **Network orchestration tools:**
-   When dealing with ransomware attacks it is helpfull to have a hardware and software inventory as well as the possibility to rollout patches, make configuration changes and populate software to systems in the network.
+   When dealing with ransomware attacks it is helpfull to have a hardware and software inventory as well as the possibility to rollout patches and software, make configuration changes and populate software to systems in the network.
 For example to schedule certains scans or patch for known vulnerabilities.

 * **IoC scans for network traffic and hosts:**
    During the analysis of ransowmare certain indicators of compromise will be found.
-It is crucial to be able to scan the network traffic (IDS,Firewall) as well as the hosts (THOR, YARA) for these indicators in a central manner.
+It is crucial to be able to scan the network traffic (netflow,IDS,Firewall) as well as the hosts (THOR, YARA) for these indicators in a central manner.

 * **Network segmentation and quarantine:**
    A strict network segmentation enables the possibility to isolate and quarantine certain systems and segments that seem to be infected without having tu pull the big plug.